jacksalici/smart-bus-stop/README.md

 For the developers, the server has an API endpoint that let to fetch real-time data from the stops such as the number of people there.

-Lastly, we develop with Prophet a **forecasting model** [[code]](forecasting_prophet) to predict the number of busy seats in a future moment based on the past recorded data.
+Lastly, we develop with Prophet a **forecasting model** [[code]](forecasting_prophet) to predict the number of people waiting in the stops in a future moment based on the past recorded data.
 Since it is just a demo project the recorded data was generated using a script, so the model is not accurate.

 ### Bus Stop 🚏